ministryofjustice/moj-frontend/docs/style-guide.md

 Probation Digital Services (PDS) is a digital platform for services and products used by probation staff, similar to [Digital Prison Services](/content-standards/style-guide#dps%2C-digital-prison-services).

-Do not use the initialism ‘PDS‘ for the platform without spelling it out in full, as it's not yet recognised by users.
+Do not use the initialism 'PDS' for the platform without spelling it out in full, as it's not yet recognised by users.

 ### Person Escort Record (PER)